fficusbenjamin/JavaBenchApp/README.md

-# JavaPj
+# Java Benchmarking Project

-Final Project Java Version
+Android application in Java that benchmarks the language and uses the MediaStore API.